-The purpose of the Carolan Research Institute is to disseminate, develop, and promote the application of Dr. Fennell's models and concepts.
-In support of this purpose we promote academic research which applies her models, facilitate the use of her models in industry, and provide materials to teach her models in the classroom.
+The purpose of the Carolan Research Institute was to disseminate, develop, and promote the application of Dr. Fennell's models and concepts.
+In support of this purpose they promoted academic research which applies her models, facilitate the use of her models in industry, and provide materials to teach her models in the classroom.

 Dr. Joel Saegert, a member of the Carolan Research Institute Executive board passed away on January 24, 2019.
 Dr. Saegert worked with Dr. Geraldine Fennell from 1980 until her passing in 2014 as a researcher and colleague.
 Together they published numerous papers dealing with her models of customer wants and desires as the basis for marketing strategy.